 UMB Financial Corp. will acquire rival Heartland Financial in an all-stock deal valued at around $2 billion, the banks announced Monday.

-The deal will mark UMB’s largest acquisition in its 111-year history, increasing total assets by more than 40% to $64.5 billion.
-Additionally, the deal will increase assets under management or advisement in UMB’s private wealth business by 31% and nearly doubles the Kansas City, Missouri-based bank’s retail deposit base.
+The deal, which the banks expect to close in the first quarter of 2025, will increase UMB’s total assets by more than 40% to $64.5 billion.
+Additionally, the deal will boost assets under management or advisement in UMB’s private wealth business by 31% and nearly doubles the Kansas City, Missouri-based bank’s retail deposit base.

-The acquisition of Denver, Colorado-based HTLF also more than doubles UMB’s branch and ATM network, to 197 and 475, respectively.
+The acquisition of Denver-based HTLF also would more than double UMB’s branch and ATM network, to 197 and 475, respectively.
+The deal will give UMB entry, too, to five new states: California, Iowa, Minnesota, New Mexico and Wisconsin.

 “This acquisition further diversifies our business, adding more scale to our consumer and small business capabilities,” Kemper said in the statement.
 “It also significantly expands our market share in several existing markets and leverages our commercial banking expertise to HTLF customers and prospects in our newly acquired markets.”

-Keefe, Bruyette & Woods analyst Christopher McGratty wrote in a note to clients Monday that the “financial metrics look compelling” for the buyer, Bloomberg reported.
+Keefe, Bruyette & Woods analyst Christopher McGratty wrote in a note to clients Monday that the “financial metrics look compelling” for the UMB, Bloomberg reported.